cometaj2/hcli_core/README.rst

     jsonf help

-If you want to load a sample HCLI other than the default sample application, you can try loading the sample *hg* HCLI (hypertext GPT-3.5 chatbot).
+If you want to load a sample HCLI other than the default sample application, you can try loading one of the sample HCLIs, for example, *hg* HCLI (hypertext GPT-3.5 chatbot).

-A folder path to any other 3rd party HCLI can be provided in the same way:
+A folder path to any other 3rd party HCLI can be provided in the same way provided they meet CLI interface (cli.py) and HCLI template (template.json) requirements:

 .. code-block:: console